Tokyo File 212

-Tokyo File 212 (Japanese: 東京ファイル212) is a 1951 spy film directed by Dorrell McGowan and Stuart E. McGowan.
-George Breakston wrote the film's script and co-produced it with Dorrell McGowan jointly under the banner of their newly formed Breakston–McGowan Productions and Japanese Tonichi Enterprises Company.
-Californian lawyer Melvin Belli executive-produced the feature while composer Albert Glasser provided the film's score.
+Tokyo File 212 (Japanese: 東京ファイル212) is a 1951 Japanese-American coproduction spy film directed by Dorrell and Stuart E. McGowan.
+George Breakston wrote the film's script and coproduced it with Dorrell McGowan jointly under the banner of their newly formed Breakston–McGowan Productions and the Tonichi Enterprises Company of Japan.
+Lawyer Melvin Belli serves as executive producer for the film and composer Albert Glasser provided the musical score.

-The film, a Japanese-American co-production, starred Florence Marly and Robert Peyton in the lead roles while Tetsu Nakamura played the antagonist.
-Katsuhiko Haida, Reiko Otani, Tatsuo Saitō and Heihachirô Ôkawa featured as supporting characters.
-Real life geisha Ichimaru appeared in a song sequence.
-The plot revolved around an American Intelligence agent (Peyton) sent to Japan to track down a suspected communist who was previously his college-mate (Haida).
+The film stars Florence Marly, Robert Peyton, Tetsu Nakamura, Katsuhiko Haida, Reiko Otani, Tatsuo Saitō and Heihachirô Ôkawa.
+Real-life geisha Ichimaru appear in a song sequence.
+The plot concerns an American intelligence agent (Peyton) sent to Japan to pursue a suspected communist (Haida).

-Principal photography commenced on July 21, 1950, in Japan and was completed in 36 days; making it Hollywood's first feature film to be shot entirely in Japan.
-RKO Pictures distributed the film in the US.
-Upon release the film received mixed reviews from critics who found the story unconvincing, though they appreciated the scenic settings.
-It turned out to be a commercial failure too.
+Principal photography began on July 21, 1950 in Japan and was completed in 36 days, making it Hollywood's first feature film to be shot entirely in Japan.
+RKO Pictures distributed the film in the U.S.

 Plot

-The film begins with the scene of a bomb explosion.
-The story then cuts back to a few days earlier.
-U.S. intelligence agent Jim Carter is sent to Japan as a National Weekly Indicator journalist to find Taro Matsudo who is helping the Communists there.
-Matsudo happens to be Carter's college friend.
-In his hotel, Carter meets Steffi Novak, a mysterious woman who speaks six languages and wishes to accompany him.
+American intelligence agent Jim Carter is sent to Japan under the cover of a journalist to find Taro Matsudo, Carter's old college friend, who is helping the communists there.
+At his hotel, Carter meets Steffi Novak, a mysterious woman who speaks six languages and wishes to accompany him.
 Together they are taken to a bar by Joe, an undercover agent posing as a taxi driver.
-Carter tries to approach Taro but he does not want to meet Jim.
-Back at his hotel, Jim receives a telegram informing him to reach Enoshima island.
-Here he meets Taro who refuses to divulge any information about his commander.
-He meets Taro's father Matsudo, a government official, who tells him that Matsudo aspired to be a kamikaze pilot but when Japan surrendered during World War II, he was disappointed with the government and sided with the Communists.
+Carter tries to approach Taro, but Taro does not want to meet him.

+Jim receives a telegram informing him to reach the island of Enoshima, where he meets Taro, who refuses to divulge any information about his commander.
+He meets Taro's father Matsudo, a government official who tells him that Matsudo aspired to be a kamikaze pilot, but when Japan surrendered during World War II, he was disappointed with the government and sided with the communists.
 When Jim returns to his hotel room, he is beaten by a group of Japanese men who tell him to stay away from Taro.